+12 of 41 files are not used in D:\REAPER Projects\CuffayProject\Brickfields store all of the project's media files into that directory.
+Making use of this option will make it easier for you to keep track of your work.
 However, you will most likely find that as a project evolves, it will accumulate any number of media items, such as rejected tracks and overdubs, or deleted items that are no longer required.
-You can easily remove these unwanted items, using the command
+You can easily remove these unwanted items, using the command File, Clean current project directory.

-File, Clean current project directory.
+The name of the current project

-The name of the current project folder is shown below the Project Directory Cleanup title bar.
-If you wish, you can click on the Explore button to explore the folder's entire contents.
+folder is shown below the title bar.
+You can click on the Explore button to explore the folder's entire contents.
 Notice, however, that all the files present in the project directory but not belonging to the current project are listed in the Project Directory Cleanup window.

 To select a file, click on its name.
-To build a selection, hold the Ctrl key while you click on each required file name.
-To select all files in the list, click first on the first file name then, holding the Shift key, click on the last name in the list.
-You then have the option to either delete these files permanently from your hard drive, or to send them to the Windows Recycle Bin (as shown here).
+To build a selection, hold the Ctrl key and click on each required file name.
+To select all files in the list, click on the first file name then, holding the Shift key, click on the last required name.
+You have the option to either delete these files permanently from your hard drive, or to send them to the Windows Recycle Bin (as shown here).
 After making your selection, click on the Remove Selected Files button to remove them.